Experiencing one of the following problems:

 As you apply the leak detector on these locations, check them in the next 5 to 15 minutes.
 Some leaks are soo small; they may take a few moments to form.

-The valve block is less likely to be the problem, but they are known to fail as well.
-To be able to test the valve block you need to disconnect the lines to the compressor or the air reservoir.
-Apply leak detector at those locations to make sure they are not leaking.
+The valve block is less likely to be the problem, but they are also known to fail.
+Disconnect the lines to the compressor or the air reservoir to test the valve block.
+Apply leak detectors at those locations to make sure they are not leaking.

-If you find any of the lines, pipes, hoses leaking, you will need to purchase airlines to repair the damaged section.
-You will often find the air lines on eBay for much cheaper, click here to check active listings.
+If any lines, pipes, or hoses are leaking, you must purchase airlines to repair the damaged section.
+You will often find the airlines on eBay much cheaper.

 Level Control Valve Block

-The valve block unit (Y36/6) is located near the air suspension compressor.
+The valve block unit (Y36/6) is near the air suspension compressor.
 In the case of the W220 S-Class, it is located on the right side, between the passenger side headlight and the air suspension compressor.
-The valve block contains valves which open and close to direct the air pressure that is sent to each air sturt.
-The air is feed from the air suspension compressor or the air reservoir.
+The valve block contains valves that open and close to direct the air pressure sent to each air sturt.
+The air is fed from the air suspension compressor or the air reservoir.

-At the wheel equipped with the air strut, you will also find the level sensor.
+You will also find the level sensor equipped with the air strut at the wheel.
 These sensors are used to gather information on the level at the axle.
-If the sensors don’t function properly, they can trigger an AirMatic malfunction on in instrument cluster.
+If the sensors don’t function properly, they can trigger an AirMatic malfunction in the instrument cluster.

-The sensors detect the vehicle level at the axle and sends a resistance reading to the air suspension control unit.
+The sensors detect the vehicle level at the axle and send a resistance reading to the air suspension control unit.

-There are several sensors located in the vehicle that provide data and feedback for the air suspension control unit.
+Several sensors in the vehicle provide data and feedback for the air suspension control unit.
 Some of these components include: